alexabruck/worldmap-sensitive/README.md

 https://github.com/markmarkoh/datamaps/blob/master/src/js/data/world.json

 I took their low-resolution map and added countries from the high resolution map that were missing.
-The result is a map that doesn't include all existing territories (small islands are missing) but has all countries.
+The result is a map that doesn't include all existing territories (some islands that are oversea territories are missing) but has all countries.

 Datamaps' maps are themselves based on shapefiles produced by "Natural Earth": http://www.naturalearthdata.com/downloads/